-NEXT STEPS
+FINAL STEPS

-On September 19, MTAC will be asked to make a final recommendation to MPAC on the Metro staff recommendations and adoption of the RTP.
+On September 19, MTAC is scheduled to make a final recommendation to MPAC on the Metro staff recommendations and adoption of the RTP.
 On September 26, MPAC will begin discussion of MTAC's recommendation.
 MPAC will have an opportunity to finalize its recommendation on October 10.

-On September 7, TPAC began identifying Metro staff recommendations that warrant further discussion by JPACT.
-On September 20, JPACT will receive an update on public comments received and Metro staff recommendations that TPAC has tentatively identified for JPACT discussion.
-On October 5, TPAC will be asked to make a final recommendation to JPACT.
+On September 20, JPACT will receive an update on public comments received, Metro staff recommendations that TPAC has tentatively identified for JPACT discussion and MTAC's recommendation to MPAC.

+On October 5, TPAC is scheduled to make a final recommendation to JPACT.
 JPACT will have an opportunity to consider TPAC's recommendation and finalize its recommendation on October 18.